armingrudd/KNIME-forum-Selena-bot/README.md

 JSON Path - node 41: New path added.
 (Now gets topic key as well)

 Rule-based Row filter - node 134: Now match on topic keys instead of URLs.
-(This was changed because when a user may change the topic title that makes both new and prevois links valid, So if a topic title with one post is edited, the workflow wouldn't suggest the old URL now)
+(This was changed because a user may change the topic title that makes both new and prevois links valid, So if a topic title with one post is edited, the workflow wouldn't suggest the old URL now)

 Column Expressions - node 197: All the expressions are now simplified.